traction-project/encoding-api/README.md

     { "input": "[PATH_TO_FILE_ON_S3]", "resolutions": ["1080p", "360p"] }

+If an unknown resolution is passed, it will be ignored.
 Upon success, the response will contain the job ID of the newly started transcoding job under the key `jobId` in the JSON response body.

 ### Checking Transcoding Job Status